-Renowned for being one of the biggest celebrations across the globe, Chinese New Year falls on Tuesday 1st February this year, seeing us say goodbye to the Year of the Ox and a big hello to the Year of the Tiger 🐯
+Renowned for being one of the biggest celebrations across the globe, Chinese New Year falls on Sunday 22nd January this year, seeing us say goodbye to the Year of the Tiger and a big hello to the Year of the Rabbit 🐇

 The other cool thing is that each year within the Chinese lunisolar calendar is represented by an animal (the 12 zodiac animals) and it's said that people possess certain traits of the animal of the year they were born.
-So anyone born in the Year of the Tiger will be brave, confident and a little competitive... check out your Chinese zodiac animal here.
+So anyone born in the Year of the Rabbit will be vigilant, witty, quick-minded, and ingenious... check out your Chinese zodiac animal here.

 The best thing about the Chinese New Year though, is that it is one hell of a party!
 It’s actually a 7 day party in China as it’s a public holiday, so we thought what better opportunity to show off how our Canvas cities are celebrating.

-Canvas Wembley are celebrating with fortune cookies and traditional Chinese goodies throughout the day on 1st February - make sure to stop by Reception to say Happy New Year / 新年快乐 to the team and enjoy a colourful gift to help decorate your Canvas room.
+Canvas Wembley and Canvas Walthamstow are celebrating with fortune cookies and traditional Chinese goodies throughout the day on 22nd January - make sure to stop by Reception to say Happy New Year / 新年快乐 to the team.

 🧧 Chow your way through London’s best Chinese restaurants

-🧧 Check out lion dancing, fan making and Tai Chi workshops at Greenwich's National Maritime Museum
+🧧 Check out lion dancing, red envelope making workshop and evening light shows at Greenwich's National Maritime Museum

 🧧 Learn about Chinatown Stories on the ‘Community-led walking tour’